Incredible Baru Nut Offers Both Nutritional & Environmental Benefits

 Like many raw nuts and seeds, baru nuts have anti-nutrients, including phytic acid, that are removed by roasting.
 Roasting also improves the flavor and unlocks additional nutrients for the body.
 Soaking have currently not been proven to have the same effect, so roasting is preferred.
 The roasted baru nut can be enjoyed whole or used to make flour and the raw baru nut can be made into oil.
 In Brazil you see it used in many forms by the indigenous cultures.

 Baru nuts can create a positive economy for the people of Brazil, changing both their environmental and social well-being, and offer an environmentally friendly, tremendously nutritious food to people pursuing a healthy lifestyle in the United States.
-Check out baru nuts today!
+Purchase baru nuts today!